 ADL Matrix Ppt Template

 ADL matrix PowerPoint template shows the portfolio management concepts based on project life cycle thinking.
 This template is a visual representation developed by Arthur D. Little (ADL) in the 1980s.
-The ADL method uses the magnitudes of environmental valuation and business – strength calculation i.e. Competitive Position and Industry Maturity.
-The ADL matrix has five competitive positions includes dominant, strong, favorable, tenable, weak.
+The ADL method uses the magnitudes of environmental valuation and business–strength calculation i.e. Competitive Position and Industry Maturity.
+The ADL matrix has five competitive positions includes dominant, strong, favourable, tenable, weak.
 The business’s competitive situation is determined by strategic actions and competitor’s approaches.
 Quality and strength of competitive position are signs of the company’s strength.
-The ADL matrix labels every segment of the company according to its place which can be dominant, strong, favorable, tenable or weak.
+The ADL matrix labels every segment of the company according to its place which can be dominant, strong, favourable, tenable or weak.

 - Dominant: This is relatively rare and naturally short-lived.
-In most of cases monopoly or dominance is short-lived.
+In most cases, monopoly or dominance is short-lived.

 - Strong: Market share is strong and steady, irrespective of competitors.
 The enterprise has a considerable degree of freedom over its choice of strategies and is often able to act without its market position being unduly threatened by its competitors.

-- Favorable: Business line delight in competitive advantages in certain sections of the market.
-However, there are many opponents and no clear leader among stronger opponents. this will give a reasonable freedom to the market leaders.
+- Favourable: Business lines delight in competitive advantages in certain sections of the market.
+However, there are many opponents and no clear leader among stronger opponents. this will give reasonable freedom to the market leaders.